abbbi/virtnbdbackup/docker/README.md

-This dockerfile is intended for scenarios where isn't viable to provide the necessary environment, such as dependencies or tools, due to system limitations; such as an old OS version, inmutable or embedded rootfs, live distros, docker oriented OSes, etc.
+This dockerfile is intended for scenarios where isn't viable to provide the necessary environment, such as dependencies or tools, due to system limitations; such as an old OS version, immutable or embedded rootfs, live distros, docker oriented OSes, etc.

 Originally was created to be used on Unraid OS (tested since v6.9.2), and should work equally fine on any other GNU/Linux distro as much as [requirements](#requirements) are accomplished.

-Includes `virtnbdbackup`, `virtnbdrestore` and similar utils, installed along with their required dependecies.
+Includes `virtnbdbackup`, `virtnbdrestore` and similar utils, installed along with their required dependencies.
 Other utilities, such as latest Qemu Utils and OpenSSH Client, are also included to leverage all available features.

 Currently, is being built from latest `debian:trixie-slim` official image.